dymmond/sayer/docs/features/middleware.md

 # Middleware

-This document provides a comprehensive, in-depth guide to Sayer’s middleware system, enriched with examples, explanations, and best practices inspired by real-world use cases and test scenarios.
+This document provides a comprehensive, in-depth guide to Sayer's middleware system, enriched with examples, explanations, and best practices inspired by real-world use cases and test scenarios.

 ## Overview